jamelvin/jamelvin.github.io/_projects/HappyCustomers.md

 ---
-title: "Post: Using Random Forest to Predict what Makes Happy Customers for a Delivery Service"
+title: "Using Random Forest to Predict what Makes Happy Customers for a Delivery Service"
 excerpt_separator: "<!--more-->"
 categories:
   - Project